~~~NEW POLLING LOCATIONS~~~

 Sample Ballot: Sample ballots for upcoming elections/voting days will be posted and can be viewed, when they become available, by clicking below.

-Absentee ballots for the April 11th Town Meeting/Voting Day are currently unavailable.
+Absentee ballots for the April 11th Town Meeting/Voting Day will be are currently unavailable.

 New Hampshire law requires that you vote in person at the polling place for your town or ward unless you: